This job is sometimes referred to by alternative titles

 What are the chances of getting a job?

 Opportunities to gain the experience required to become a ship's officer are limited.
-This has resulted in a shortage of people working their way through the ranks to become ship's officers.
+This has resulted in low numbers of people working their way through the ranks to become ship's officers.

 Most ship's officers employed by international companies